LMIA Applications

 Low-Wage LMIA Processing Freeze — CMA Unemployment Rule

 ESDC does not process low-wage LMIA applications for positions located in Census Metropolitan Areas (CMAs) where the unemployment rate is 6% or higher.
 This freeze applies only to the low-wage stream.
-The list of affected CMAs is updated every quarter based on Statistics Canada labour force data.
+The list of affected CMAs is updated every quarter (on or around the 10th of January, April, July, and October) based on Statistics Canada labour force data.

 Important Notes on the CMA Freeze